 Use of models; accounting matters

 The Group’s results may be impacted by changes in accounting standards, or changes in the interpretation of accounting standards.
+Changes in accounting standards could impact future reported results or require restatement of past reported results.
 The Group’s results may also be impacted if regulatory authorities take issue with any conclusions the Group may reach in respect of accounting matters.
-Changes in accounting standards could impact future reported results or require restatement of past reported results.

 Risks related to the Swiss Re corporate structure

 Swiss Re is a holding company, a legal entity separate and distinct from its subsidiaries, including Swiss Reinsurance Company Ltd. As a holding company with no operations of its own, Swiss Re is dependent upon dividends and other payments from Swiss Reinsurance Company Ltd and its other principal operating subsidiaries.
 The Group expects that, over time, its structure will continue to evolve, and while to date all of the Group’s principal operations remain wholly owned, in the future it may elect to partner with minority investors in or within one or more of the Group’s Business Units or sub-groups within its Business Units, which could alter historical approaches taken in respect of capital, liquidity, funding and/or dividends, as well as other governance matters, including strategy for such Business Unit or sub-group.